Skip to main content

 std::cout << "Connected to room\n";

-auto audioSource = std::make_shared<livekit::AudioSource>(48000, 1, 10);
+auto audio_source = std::make_shared<livekit::AudioSource>(48000, 1);

-auto audioTrack = livekit::LocalAudioTrack::createLocalAudioTrack("audio", audioSource);
+auto audio_track = livekit::LocalAudioTrack::createLocalAudioTrack("audio", audio_source);

-livekit::TrackPublishOptions audioOpts;
+livekit::TrackPublishOptions audio_options;

-audioOpts.source = livekit::TrackSource::SOURCE_MICROPHONE;
+audio_options.source = livekit::TrackSource::SOURCE_MICROPHONE;

 try {